 Congratulations on your admission to The New School!
 Welcome to our extraordinary university community of passionate students, faculty, and staff.

 Use the list below to ensure you've completed everything that's needed before classes begin.
-Explore this site to learn about New Student Orientation, registering for classes, and more.
+Explore this site to learn about New Student Orientation, Welcome Weekend, registering for classes, and more.

-Note: If you have not yet deposited, please visit the Accepted Student tab in MyNewSchool before continuing.
+Note: If you have not yet deposited, please visit the Accepted Students tab in MyNewSchool before continuing.

 It is important that you check your MyNewSchool announcements and New School email account regularly.
 Remember that all official university email communications will be sent only to this email address.

-Review rates and apply for student housing at the Student Housing and Residence Life website.
+Review rates and apply for student housing at Student Housing and Residence Life.
 Campus housing cannot be guaranteed but is assigned as available.
 Note: Housing applications cannot be processed until both tuition and housing deposits have been received.
 If you have any questions, contact Student Housing and Residence Life at 212.229.5459 or email firstname.lastname@example.org.